Sustainable Camping Habits For the Outdoors

 - Soap – Many soaps and shampoos also contain harsh chemicals and detergents that are harmful to the environment.
 Try Dr. Bronners biodegradable soaps and dish soap.

 - Sunscreen – Oxybenzone, a UV filtering chemical found in many brands of sunscreen, is harmful to our bodies and our waterways.
-Hawaii recently passed a bill banning sunscreen containing this chemical as it’s destroying coral reefs.
+Hawaii recently passed a bill banning sunscreen containing oxybenzone as it’s destroying coral reefs.
 Consider eco-friendly sunscreen next time you go camping, especially if you plan to take a dip.

 11. GOLDEN RULE: PACK IT OUT